LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

        ...

-Note that the first argument of the ``use_module/2``, when used within an object or a category, is a module name, not a file specification (also be aware that Prolog modules are sometimes defined in files with names that differ from the module names).
+Note that the first argument of the ``use_module/2``, when used within an object or a category, is a *module name*, not a *file specification* (also be aware that Prolog modules are sometimes defined in files with names that differ from the module names).
 As loading a Prolog module varies between Prolog systems, the actual loading directive or goal is usually done by the application :term:`loader file`.
 An advantage of this approach is that it contributes to a clean separation between *loading* and *using*